JumpStart is a self-paced, online technology course for the thoughtful educator.

 By guiding you through a series of hands-on projects, this course will give you the confidence and skills you need to make smart choices about the tech you use in your teaching.

-A Process-Based Approach
+A Learning-Driven Approach

 Tools come and go, and features constantly change.
-So instead of starting by looking for the right tool, it’s more effective to start with processes, specific ways of using technology that can be applied in a variety of classroom situations.
+So instead of looking for the right tool, it’s more effective to start by with processes, specific ways of using technology that can be applied in a variety of classroom situations.
 Once you understand a process and how it can boost learning, you can explore the tools that put that process into action.

 In this course, you will learn 10 key processes that can have an incredible impact on how you teach, how your students learn, how you collaborate and communicate with others, and the time it takes to do it all.